adriankeenan/rb-interpod-ak/readme.md

 # Interpod

-My personal fork of the Interpod rockbox theme for 320x240 resolution devices
+My personal fork of the Interpod rockbox theme for 320x240 resolution devices.

 ## Changes

+You can see a diff of all changes [here](https://github.com/adriankeenan/rb-interpod-ak/compare/original...main).
+The untouched theme exists on the `original` branch.

 ### WPS